CSClubIIITDM/hacktoberfest-advanced/cp/README.md

  &emsp;[`7.
 PlayingWithChairs`](Questions/PlayingWithChairs.md)<br>
  &emsp;[`8.
 Sum_of_odd_sums`](Questions/Sum_of_odd_sums.md)<br>
  &emsp;[`9. nConditioned`](Questions/nConditioned.md)<br><br>
+2. **For Eeach solution you need to submit EDITORIAL while making PR.**
 3. Upload Solutions to the Correct Folders i.e. all C solutions must be added to C folder only
 4. If any Question is solved in C then a PR made to the same question in C++ will not be accepted.
 Vice-versa also applies.
 5. All the files must be names as "{question_name}.{filetype}".
 Example: AirConditioner.cpp